All Episodes

 I would say it's not nearly as dire, and there is some hope.

-But it's really we are really just hanging on by a thread as far as our coal industry goes.
+But it's really, we are really just hanging on by a thread as far as our coal industry goes.

-But I will say if we can get through a significant tax cut, I think a significant bold tax cut, we could get serious economic growth.
+But I will say, if we can get through a significant tax cut, I think a significant bold tax cut, we could get serious economic growth.

-We haven't had a seven percent GDP in you know twenty or thirty years now.
+We haven't had a 7% GDP in 20 or 30 years now.

-So we could really use that, and Trump is is once again being bold.
+And Trump is once again being bold.

-He wants to cut the corporate tax dramatically, wants to cut the personal income tax.
+He wants to cut the personal income tax.

-Unfortunately, the Republican establishment is already pushing back, and they want it to only be revenue neutral, which means it'll be a tax shifting bill.
+Unfortunately, the Republican establishment is already pushing back, and they want it to only be revenue neutral, which means it'll be a tax-shifting bill.

 You shift tax from one group to the other, but the net result for the economy is zero.

-His Trump plan, though, would leave two trillion dollars in the hands of those who earned it in the private economy, and I think that would be a real two trillion dollar stimulus if we get the Trump tax plan.
+His Trump plan, though, would leave $2 trillion in the hands of those who earned it in the private economy.

-Look, I know that you work in the so-called deliberative body in the in the Senate, and with all your decorum and so on and so forth.
+Look, I know that you work in the so-called deliberative body in the Senate, and with all your decorum and so on and so forth, I think it's all a ruse in my own humble opinion.

-Maybe are you trying to say it's a swamp, Sean?
+Are you trying to say it's a swamp, Sean?

-I can't believe you would call that.
+I can't believe you would call it that.

-The first thing we need to understand is that Obamacare is an utter disaster, has destroyed health care, it has led to monopoly and rising prices, and we've got to let people opt out of it.
+The first thing we need to understand is that Obamacare is an utter disaster, has destroyed health care.

 We've got to let people exit out of it.